iamdangavin/craftcms-vimeo/README.md

-# vimeoAPI plugin for Craft CMS 3.x
+# Vimeo API plugin for Craft CMS 3.x

 Use the Vimeo API to pull in videos